yaikelvl/Yaikel-catalog/README.md

 # Product Catalog

 API developed in NestJS for managing a product catalog.
-The API allows businesses, events, products, or services management using TypeORM and PostgreSQL, with JWT authentication, real-time notifications via Socket.IO, and Swagger documentation.
+The API allows businesses, events, products, or services management using TypeORM and PostgreSQL, with JWT authentication and cookies, real-time notifications via Socket.IO, and Swagger documentation.

 ## 👋 Prerequisites